 In this first-year course, seminar time is initially centered on discussion of the history of School Psychology and current legal, ethical, and professional issues.
-An attempt is made to clarify the role and functions of school psychologists in school and non-school settings.
+Defining and clarifying the roles and functions of school psychologists in school and non-school settings.
 Students become familiar with the major literature and journals pertinent to the field (e.g., School Psychology Quarterly, School Psychology Review, Journal of School Psychology, etc.).
 In addition to weekly class meetings, students are expected to spend approximately four hours per week involved in the following experiences: observation of classrooms across the school-age spectrum, observation of pupil personnel services, attending state conference, etc.